harmptor/Share/README.md

 ```
 finds all files in `.` (here)

-max depth means only subdirs of that depth.
+max depth means only include subdirs of that depth max.
 I want files of current dir and one dir below (i.e. esphome)

 `-name` specifies the file name